-New Airtel offer: This plan is back with big benefit for postpaid customers; check details
+Airtel re-introduces Rs 649 Infinity postpaid plan that gives 50GB data, other huge benefits

 Lately, Airtel has been revamping many of its prepaid and postpaid plans to meet the tough competition from newcomer and one of the top competitor – Mukesh Ambani-led Reliance Jio.

-Here are benefits of Airtel Rs 649 plan:
+Airtel Infinity Rs 649 Postpaid Plan Benefits

 – One of the top benefits of the Rs 649 postpaid plan is the fact that you will now get as much as 50 GB of internet data with rollover facility.